Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/service-discovery-generic-mqtt.md

 ### lookup

-The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message.
+The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt).
 The MQTTRequestTemplate contains a parameter with the key "_verbose_" and a [Boolean](../primitives.md#boolean) value.
 If verbose is true, detailed device and system information also returns (only if the provider supports it).
 The payload of the MQTTRequestTemplate is a [ServiceLookupRequest](../data-models/service-lookup-request.md).

 ```
 Topic: arrowhead/serviceregistry/service-discovery/lookup